ude-p/matching-pairs-game/README.md

 <img src="https://github.com/user-attachments/assets/13d8bc06-ac3c-43e7-b9f1-9b42e625f7c8" alt="Prototype-ezgif com-video-to-gif-converter" width="400" />

 ## Overview
-I saw this matching card game on TikTok and decided to code it as a side project.
 The rules are simple: collect the most pairs of cards before time runs out, winning your turn gives you an extra turn.
 The NPC logic keeps a history of turns, making it play smart and fair.
 There's also an option to crank up the NPC's difficulty.

-Since this is a side project, the game is not fully polished yet.
-The UI is half-baked, but the game mechanics are feature-complete.
-I'm hoping to add more cool features when i find the time.

 ## Run Game
 - Install Godot Engine with .NET support installed